 If you haven’t done so already, butterfly the chicken breasts in half.
 Stick a slice of chicken in a big ziplock bag and with a meat mallet or a heavy spatula, pound them until the meat becomes tender and thin.
 Another trick is to use a rolling pin.
 They should be able a ¼ inch thick.

-In a baking dish, add the flour, salt and pepper and combine.
+In a bowl, add the flour, salt and pepper and combine.
 In another bowl, add the eggs and whisk.
-In another baking dish, add the breadcrumbs and a pinch of salt.
+Add the breadcrumbs and a pinch of salt on another dish.
 Dredge each piece of chicken in the flour.
 Then, dip into the eggs and finally dredge the chicken in the breadcrumbs.
 Repeat with the rest.

 On medium heat, add 1-3 tablespoons of olive oil to fry the chicken.
 Wait until the oil is hot and cook until the chicken is golden brown, around 2-3 minutes on each side.